anderpos/react-redux-typescript/README.md

-# Getting Started with Create React App
+# React + Redux with Typescript

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Simple app to demonstrate how to use React and Redux with Typescript

 ## Available Scripts